Navigate through this guide by clicking on the pertinent tab you can see above this box (below the main title of this guide).

 Court records are crucial - though not the sole - evidence of these waves of panic, and the consequences which could befall those found guilty.

-It is feared that at least 60,000 people may have been executed as a result - women possibly accounting for about 80% of those condemned.
+It is feared that at least 60,000 people may have been executed as a result - women possibly accounting for 80% of those condemned.

 Please use this box as a starting point - consult the other pages of this guide( indicated by the tabs above) for more structured guidance on particular sources & countries